rokath/tip/docs/TipUserManual.md

 * If there is a single unreplacable byte only, and it is > IDmax, we simply copy it.
 * If there are several unreplacable bytes and all > IDmax **and** src ends with a pattern, we simply copy them.

 > **Consideration**: Easy to implement as part of the unreplacable bytes handler functions.
-A small effect is expected.
+A small effect is expected, but only for very short buffers, because the probability for a possible optimization sinks with the buffer length.
 Done.

 ###  7.4. <a id='additional-indirect-dictionaries-(planned)'></a>Additional Indirect Dictionaries (planned)